AlexeyKarz/target9game/README.md

 ## Overview

 The Target 9 Game is a command-line based game developed in C++.
 The game starts with an initial configuration of digits that is set on the difficulty level selected by the user.
-The user’s target is to change all of them to 9 in the minimum number of moves (the move suggests choosing a cell so all numbers in cell's column and row will be incremented).
-The interaction with the game is done through the menu in the command line, which allows to make moves using row and column indexes, undo and redo moves, start a new game, auto-solve it or finish the game.
+The user’s target is to change all of them to 9 in the minimum number of moves (the move suggests choosing a cell so all numbers in the cell's column and row will be incremented).
+The interaction with the game is done through the menu in the command line, which allows one to make moves using row and column indexes, undo and redo moves, start a new game, auto-solve it, or finish the game.

 ## File Structure